Siphon880gh/devbrain/Scraping/Scrape m3u8/Scrape m3u8 with headers.md

 A m3u8 URL fails to fetch using ffmpeg command in terminal.
-It complains about authorization or 4XX errors, very likely this file is protected asset.
+It complains about 4XX errors or authorization/forbidden errors, very likely this file is protected asset.

 An asset is usually protected in either one of these ways:
 - Token in the URL